victorspinei/TunerApp/README.md

 # Guitar Tuner App
-- This project has been made for self use and coded with the help of AI, however I tried my best to do the stuff that I can do on my own and to understand and learn what the AI coded.

 ## How this app works and What it does
 - This app reads the guitar signal from the amp connected through _USB_ to the laptop with the help of __ALSA library__ and determines the pitch of the signal.
 After that it compares it to what the pitch is supposed to be using the __equal temperament formula__.
 And all is shown in the _GUI_ built with __Qt__.